-The Department of Physics has an active seminar series where members of our community meet twice a month to learn about current physics research, to watch student presentations about their research at Ithaca College, and to hear updates about faculty research.
+The Department of Physics and Astronomy has an active seminar series where members of our community meet twice a month to learn about current physics research, to watch student presentations about their research at Ithaca College, and to hear updates about faculty research.
 The Physics Seminar Series is usually held on Tuesdays from 12:10 pm to 1 pm with snacks and drink being provided by the physics department.

-The Department of Physics also hosts the annual Physics Café.
-The Physics Café is a campus-wide lecture series sponsored by the Physics Department of Ithaca College.
+The Department of Physics and Astronomy also hosts the annual Physics Café.
+The Physics Café is a campus-wide lecture series sponsored by the Physics and Astronomy Department of Ithaca College.
 The idea is to grab and hold the attention of science and non-science majors by offering talks on exciting and accessible current topics in physics.
 Past Café lectures have featured the time-warping properties of black holes, the exploration of planet Mars, the communication of elephants, and remote sensing of archaeological sites.
 The talks are presented in a café environment, where coffee is served and students and physicists can informally discuss new ideas.

-Physics Colloquium Schedule: Fall 2013
+Physics & Astronomy Colloquium Schedule: Fall 2013

 All seminars will be held on Tuesdays in CNS 206B at 12:10 (unless otherwise indicated)